 1. Shibuya Crossing

 We recommend you combine Shibuya with a visit to Harajuku and Omotesando and get to Shibuya Crossing around 4pm and visit the Shibuya Scramble Square.
 From the observation deck you can enjoy a panoramic view of the iconic crossing at a height of about 230m.
-Watching the sunset behind Mount Fuji and the neon lit buildings of Shibuya taking over the scenery is just amazing!
+Watching the sunset behind Mt.
+Fuji and the neon lit buildings of Shibuya taking over the scenery is just amazing!
 Visiting Yoyogi Park after a long day will enable you to unwind and take a refreshing stroll in nature.
-Meiji Jingu Shrine is the world-famous sacred shrine which was established in 1920 to dedicate the spirit of the emperor Meiji and his wife.
+Meiji Jingu Shrine is the world-famous sacred shrine which was established in 1920 and was dedicated to the spirit of the late emperor Meiji and his wife.

-Tokyo’s Shinjuku (新宿) is an area located at the heart of the metropole and full of interesting places to visit.
-Shinjuku is a heaven for those who are interested in nightlife and izakaya bar culture in Japan!
-Head to Kabukicho or Shinjuku Golden gai where you’ll find countless numbers of small but cozy and vibrant izakaya bars.
+Tokyo’s Shinjuku (新宿) is an area located at the heart of the metropolis and full of interesting places to visit.
+Shinjuku is heaven for those who are interested in nightlife and izakaya bar culture in Japan!
+Head to Kabukicho or Shinjuku Golden Gai where you’ll find countless numbers of small but cozy and vibrant izakaya bars.
 You can also find a wide range of entertaining spots such as movie theaters and Karaoke bars which are open around the clock.
 If you want to enjoy Shinjuku during the daytime, visit Shinjuku Gyoen, a peaceful park featuring seasonal flowers and lovely dining spots such as restaurants and cafes in nature.
 Shinjuku Gyoen is an excellent place for you to watch the cherry blossoms in spring and have your very own hanami.
 Enjoy shopping at Isetan Shinjuku Store, or spend a romantic evening with your partner at Tokyo Metropolitan Government Observatories which offers stunning views of the entire city of Tokyo for free!